 To fully understand split field coverages, you first must know how to read them.
 Oftentimes coaches and players will look at the number of safeties and assume that 2 high safeties mean it’s cover 4 or cover 2.

 However, with more teams playing split field concepts, it’s important to look at the linebackers combined with the safeties.
 Teams who run 2 high safeties and 4 defensive linemen will often have 3 linebackers to cover 10 personnel (4 wide receivers).

-Another concept to learn when trying to understand split field coverage is “field” and “boundary”.
+Another concept to learn when understanding split field coverage is “field” and “boundary.”

 These are popular terms by coaches when determining where to set their split field coverage.
 For instance, if the ball is on the left hash, there is more room to run or throw the football to the right side.
 If the ball is on the right hash, there is more room to throw the football to the left side.

 Where there is more room means there are more space and more opportunity for big plays.
 Coaches will often put their extra linebacker to the field side (the open side) and fewer linebackers and players to the boundary (less space side).

 These linebackers will be able to tell you everything you need to know about the coverage.
 Let’s take a look at our first split field coverage and how you can identify it.

 Why Play Split Field Coverage?